salmiyounes/Game-Of-Life/README.md

 # Game-Of-Life
-A simple java implementation of Conway's Game of Life
+A simple (java and c) implementation of Conway's Game of Life